OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 </xs:schema>
 ```

 Limiting that `quantity` to an integer data type will avoid any unexpected characters.
 Once the application receives the previous message, it may calculate the final price by doing `price*quantity`.
-However, since this data type may allow negative values, it might allow a negative result on the user’s account if an attacker provides a negative number.
+However, since this data type may allow negative values, it might allow a negative result on the user's account if an attacker provides a negative number.
 What you probably want to see in here to avoid that logical vulnerability is positiveInteger instead of integer.

 #### Divide by Zero